-Three director nominees have been nominated for election at the Annual Meeting.
-The nominees are Dwight B. Duke, Peter T. Pruitt, Jr. and Laurie J. Thomsen.
+Our Board currently consists of eight members.
+Two director nominees have been nominated for election at the Annual Meeting.
+The nominees are Steven E. Nielsen and Jennifer M. Fritzsche.
 Each nominee was selected by the Corporate Governance Committee and approved by the Board for submission to shareholders of the Company.
-Messrs.
-Duke and Pruitt and Ms. Thomsen are each currently serving a term that expires at the Annual Meeting and each has been nominated for a term expiring at the Company's fiscal 2023 annual meeting.
+Mr. Nielsen and Ms. Fritzsche are each currently serving a term that expires at the Annual Meeting and each has been nominated for a term expiring at the Company's fiscal 2024 annual meeting.